yianzhou/yianzhou.github.io/_posts/apple/2020-11-2-networking.md

 We have Wi-Fi assist since iOS 9 (2015).
 Wi-Fi Assist is triggered whenever we are in a marginal Wi-Fi scenario, which means the signal strength of Wi-Fi is very low.
 Whenever iOS is detecting this, it will play a contest between Wi-Fi and cellular data.
 So when you are creating a new connection, we will first attempt to create the connection on Wi-Fi.
 And shortly after that where if this connection hasn't been established, we will go on and create a connection over cell so that if cellular data wins, we will start using the cellular link.

+In [iOS 13](https://developer.apple.com/videos/play/wwdc2019/712), even when a flow has already been established on Wi-Fi and has started to exchange data, if later on the signal quality is reducing, we are able to move the next request over to cell.

-You get automatic reliable network fallback if you use NSURLSession and CFNetwork-layer APIs.
+You get automatic reliable network fallback if you use `URLSession` and CFNetwork-layer APIs.
 Suppose you're at the fringe of Wi-Fi and your TCP connection not succeeding, the OS automatically initiates parallel connection over mobile data.
 And the first to complete wins.
 What you can do is pay attention to the better route notification so that you migrate back to Wi-Fi when it's available.

 ```swift
 func urlSession(_ session: URLSession, betterRouteDiscoveredFor streamTask: URLSessionStreamTask) {